mmktomato/letter-icon-generator/README.md

 #### Build demo application

-You can build youw own demo application.
+You can build your own demo application.
 You can install any fonts as you like in your container.
-So you can use the fonts for generating image.
+This means you can use them to generate images.

 ```
 # Open `Dockerfile` and edit it as you like.

 $ docker build -t my/letter-icon-generator .
-$ docker run -dp 1337:1337 my/letter-icon-generator
+$ docker run -dp 1337:1337 my/letter-icon-generator:latest

 # Open `http://localhost:1337/demo.html`.
 ```